Ziptility/RxDBDotNet/README.md

 ### Subscription Topics

 RxDBDotNet supports subscription topics, allowing clients to subscribe to specific subsets of documents based on their topics.
-This feature is particularly useful for scenarios where you want to filter real-time updates based on certain criteria, such as tenant, organization, or any relevent topic for which you want to receive updates.
+This feature is particularly useful for scenarios where you want to filter real-time updates based on certain criteria, such as tenant, organization, or any relevant topic for which you want to receive updates.

 #### How It Works